- Who we are

 Who we are

-12 Member Countries: Algeria, Ecuador, Gabon, Indonesia, Iran, Iraq, Kuwait, Libya, Nigeria, Saudi Arabia, the United Arab Emirates and Venezuela.
+The OPEC Fund has 12 Member Countries: Algeria, Ecuador, Gabon, Indonesia, Iran, Iraq, Kuwait, Libya, Nigeria, Saudi Arabia, United Arab Emirates and Venezuela.

 The Governing Board is composed of one representative and one alternate from each Member Country.
 Subject to directives issued by the Ministerial Council, the Board is responsible for the conduct of the OPEC Fund's general operations.
 It stipulates, in particular, policies with regard to the use of the OPEC Fund's resources and usually meets four times a year.

 What We Do

 The OPEC Fund provides public, private and trade sector financing, as well as grants, to support vital development projects throughout the world.
 The OPEC Fund offers a broad range of financing solutions to respond quickly to the changing needs of its developing country partners.

 All projects that the OPEC Fund supports are aligned with the United Nations Sustainable Development Goals and support the 2030 Agenda.
 The OPEC Fund’s work is people-centered, focusing on projects that meet basic needs – such as food, energy, infrastructure, employment (particularly relating to MSMEs), clean water and sanitation, healthcare, and education.